-Bosnia and Herzegovina: Wind farm Vlasic project, talks on providing loan30.
-November 2020. / SEE Energy News
+Bosnia and Herzegovina: Wind farm Vlasic project, talks on providing loan, SEE Energy News

 For the purpose of the construction of wind farm Vlasic, the Council of Ministers of Bosnia and Herzegovina (BiH) adopted the proposal of the Ministry of Finance and Treasury and appointed a delegation to conduct negotiations for the conlusion of the financing agreement between BiH and the European Investment Bank (EIB).